iwoork/homeforpup/docs/features/DOG_MANAGEMENT_README.md

 - Can manage breeding programs

 ### Both Role (`userType: 'both'`)
-- Can switch between adopter and breeder profiles
+- Can switch between dog-parent and breeder profiles
 - When in breeder mode, has all breeder capabilities
-- When in adopter mode, sees matched puppies
+- When in dog-parent mode, sees matched puppies

 ## Dashboard Integration